marcussimonsen/let-it-snow.nvim/README.md

 ## How to run

-The only function available in *letitsnow.nvim* is `LetItSnow` which is meant to *help bring you some "hygge" into your editor :)
+The only function available in *let-it-snow.nvim* is `LetItSnow` which is meant to *help bring you some "hygge" into your editor :)

 ## Inspiration: